-A leading bariatric surgeon in Tijuana, Dr. Fernando Garcia has helped countless patients achieve their weight loss goals while also improving their general wellness.
-This is thanks to his focus on state-of-the-art surgical treatment combined with exceptional advice and guidance after bariatric surgery is performed.
+Our leading bariatric surgeons in Tijuana have helped many patients achieve their weight loss goals while also improving their general wellness.
+This is thanks to our focus on state-of-the-art surgical treatment combined with exceptional advice and guidance after bariatric surgery is performed.

 With this in mind, we want to consider the importance of portion control in the life of someone who's undergone bariatric surgery.

 Small Portions Are Key to Weight Loss and Wellness

 After undergoing any sort of bariatric surgery procedure, it's essential that patients eat meals in small portions.
 This helps ensure that they are eating until they are full but not eating too much for their stomachs to handle.
 Finding this balance is important, and small portions are a key to discovering and maintaining this balance.